Getting Your Wellness Started

 Step 1: Assess the situation.

 The very first step that everyone should take is to assess their current situation.
 Be honest with yourself, no use in fudging the information, it will only throw a wrench in your path.
 This is for you, it’s not for anyone else, so don’t worry about judgment.
 Be free!
 Take the time to get an accurate picture of what your life looks like right now in terms of wellness.
 Think of this part as more of an observation, a time to get a clear picture of what’s going on so that you can make edits based on educated choices.
-Things to look at:
+It’s crucial to recognize you’re environment before you alter it.

 Daily routine — What does it look like?
 Do you have one?